BACK TO INDEX

 This letter discusses a paper in the same journal which reported a method for reconstructing network topologies.
 Here we show that the method is a variant of a previously published method, modular response analysis.
 We also demonstrate that the implementation of the algorithm in that paper using statistical similarity measures as a proxy for global network responses to perturbations is erroneous and its performance is overestimated.

 2. S. Prabakaran, J. Gunawardena, and E.D.
 Sontag.
 Paradoxical results in perturbation-based signaling network reconstruction.
 Biophysical Journal, 106:2720-2728, 2014.
-[PDF] Keyword(s): stoichiometry, MAPK cascades, systems biology, biochemical networks, gene and protein networks, reverse engineering, systems identification, retroactivity.
+[PDF] Keyword(s): stoichiometry, MAPK cascades, systems biology, reaction networks, gene and protein networks, reverse engineering, systems identification, retroactivity.

 Abstract: